AmoebeLabs/swiss-army-knife-card-manual/docs/start/introduction.md

 ##:sak-sak-logo: And then shit happened...

 The kind of shit that can't be fixed easily: my little sister got diagnosed with cancer.
-The first MRI scans where good though: 100% chance of survival and she got her operation.
+The first MRI scans were good though: 100% chance of survival and she got her operation.
 But then things turned for the worse: metastatic cancer.
 She died 6 months later in 2021, almost in full isolation due to the covid pandemic.

 At the time of that fatal message I needed something positive to balance all the negative things and decided to take the challenge and start building my own card: The Swiss Army Knife with all its tools was born!